-Native plants are available for pre-order until March 30, 2018.
-Plants will be for sale the day of the event.
+Native plants are available for pre-order until April 1, 2022.
 Pre-order forms can be found here.
-2018 Wildflowers for Wildlife pre-order form
+2022 Wildflowers for Wildlife pre-order form

 Additional information about plants that are available for pre-sale can be found here. pre-sale tags

-The Horicon Marsh Education and Visitor Center is located at N7725 Hwy.
-28 in Horicon.
+The Horicon Marsh Education and Visitor Center is located at N7725 Highway 28, Horicon and is between the cities of Mayville and Horicon.